stevematthew/awesome-climate-change/README.md

 - [The Guardian](https://www.theguardian.com/environment/climate-crisis) - UK Newspaper with in-depth coverage of the Climate Crisis.
 - [Sifted](https://sifted.eu/sector/sustainability/) - The latest news and analysis on Europe’s sustainability startups, including electric vehicles, lab-grown food, clean energy, ESG and the latest sustainability investments.

+## Research and Reports
+- [Trove Research](https://trove-research.com/) - a leading source of data and intelligence on corporate climate commitments and the voluntary carbon market.

 ## Newsletters
 - [Bill Mckibben](https://billmckibben.substack.com/)